lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/README.md

     P --> R[web-q2.example.int]
 ```

-For the inventory for [site1.yml](./example1/hosts-site1.yml) , the corresponding YAML inventory implementing the site1 hierarchy is as follows:
+The inventory for [site1.yml](./example1/hosts-site1.yml) , the corresponding YAML inventory implementing the site1 hierarchy is as follows:

 ```yaml
 all: